rwc3030/nickyp_audio_tools_final_maxdown_1001/checklist_progress.md

   - Validated the user interface responsiveness under heavy processing loads.
   - Ensured that all controls are accessible and usable with keyboard navigation.
   - Reviewed the generated code for logical flow, edge cases, and functional integrity.
+  - Verified all issues are resolved for the feature in 'next_feature.txt'. **Status: Complete**